o19s/pdf-discovery-demo/README.md

 1. Check the `./tika-properties/.../TesseractOCRConfig.properties` file, make sure it points to your Tesseract setup.

-1. Run the extraction process, creating the working docs in the `/extracts` directory from the PDF's in `/files`.
-We have already a pattern of `filesN` and `extractsN`.
+1. Run the extraction process, creating the working docs in the `./ocr/extracts` directory from the PDF's in `./ocr/files`.
+We have already a pattern of separate directory pairs of input `filesN` and output `extractsN`.

 ```
 pwsh extract-directory.ps1 ./files ./extracts